rtomagnini/Yamtrack/README.md

 ## ✨ Features

-- 🎬 Track movies, tv shows, anime, manga and games.
+- 🎬 Track movies, tv shows, anime, manga, games, books and comics.
 - 📺 Track each season of a tv show individually and episodes watched.
 - ⭐ Save score, status, progress, repeats (rewatches, rereads...), start and end dates, or write a note.
 - 📈 Keep a tracking history with each action with a media, such as when you added it, when you started it, when you started watching it again, etc.
 - ✏️ Create custom media entries, for niche media that cannot be found by the supported APIs.
 - 📂 Create personal lists to organize your media for any purpose, add other members to collaborate on your lists.
-- 📅 Keep up with your upcoming media with a calendar.
+- 📅 Keep up with your upcoming media with a calendar, which can be subscribed to in external applications using a iCalendar (.ics) URL.
 - 🔔 Receive notifications of upcoming releases via Apprise (supports Discord, Telegram, ntfy, Slack, email, and many more).
 - 🐳 Easy deployment with Docker via docker-compose with SQLite or PostgreSQL.
 - 👥 Multi-users functionality allowing individual accounts with personalized tracking.